 South Galiano offers a great range of hiking options.
 Beach walks, forest trails and mountain hikes abound.

 Driftwood Village is walking distance to six Shore Access Points, including sandy and rocky shores, forest trails, and soaring cliffs.
 You’ll find those six points on the map above, including the approximate walking time (one way) from Driftwood.
-Pictures and descriptions below the map outline the Shore Access Point numbers and offer a brief description of each location.
+Pictures and descriptions below outline the Shore Access Point numbers and offer a brief description of each location.

-Hard copies of all maps available at the Driftwood office.
+Hard copies of all maps are available at the Driftwood office.

 (1) Bellhouse Park – 20 minute walk from Driftwood Village, Bellhouse Park offers lovely sandstone approaches to the ocean, a walking trail and information about the Active Pass Important Bird Designation.